 Numerous mints and refineries over the last four decades have produced quality 100-oz silver bars that can be bought with confidence.
 However, today the Royal Canadian Mint bars (RCMs) dominate the market.

 Other acceptable bars presently being manufactured include Asahi (formerly Johnson Matthey) and Sunshine Minting bars.

-The Royal Canadian Mint bars are preferred by silver investors because the compactness with which they stack and store and because of the name Royal Canadian Mint.
+Royal Canadian Mint bars are preferred because of the compactness with which they stack and store and because they carry the name Royal Canadian Mint.